Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Previous Year Short and Long Questions With Answers: Controlling

 Q10: Name two types of profitability ratios?

-Ans: Two types of profitability ratios are:
+Ans: Two common profitability ratios are:

-Q11: What do you call the sales volume at which there is no profit, No loss?
+Q11: What do you call the sales volume at which there is no profit, no loss?

 Q12: Give 2 examples of Corrective Action.

-• Providing required training to the employees
+• Providing required training to employees to bridge skill gaps.

-Q13: Give two examples of responsibility centers.
+Q13: Give two examples of responsibility centres.

 Q14: The marketing department comes under which type of responsibility center.